Early Music and Boys

 Pitch Standards and the Early English Organ Project

+Historic pitch standards create a further issue.
 It is generally accepted by scholars that most choirs today perform renaissance choral music at a higher pitch than it would have sounded when written.
 During 2017 I was invited by Dr Andrew Johnstone to undertake a residency at Trinity College Dublin where we undertook work together on "quire pitch".
 The term "quire pitch" refers to the fact that the organs of the sixteenth century sounded at a pitch well above that of the voices.
 In order to accompany a choir, an organist had therefore to transpose.
 Andrew's paper 'As It Was in the Beginning': Organ and Choir Pitch in Early Anglican Church Music' remains the most comprehensive analysis of how this was done and the pitch standards of Tudor organs.
 My interest, or course, is more in the singers and it was during the 2017 residency that I became convinced that quire pitch is unsuitable for adult male falsettists, hence the upward transposition by today's choirs.
+Read about Edmund Fellowes and countertenors.
 Much has been written on this topic by scholars such as Andrew Parrott and Simon Ravens.
 Almost nothing has been written about boys and quire pitch.
-Here I describe a project undertaken with boys and the St Teilo historic organ during 2018 and another that is planned for 2026 with the Wetheringsett historic organ and boys' voices.
-Read about Edmund Fellowes and countertenors.
+There are good grounds, however, to believe that upward transposition also makes it easier for boys trained to sing a soprano line (still referred to as "treble) as has became the normal practice from the nineteenth century onwards.

 Boys and Quire Pitch at Romsey Abbey

 In June 2017 I conducted research in Romsey Abbey whilst the choir of sixteen boys and eight men were recording for the Convivium album Tudor Choir Book Vol II.
 The St Teilo historic organ, a 5' instrument pitched approximately a semitone above A-440Hz was used in conjunction with Andrew Johnstone's new historic edition of Byrd's Second Service, which is written in the modern equivalent of G minor.
 The sounding pitch with the St Teilo organ was a semitone above this.
 The boys were treated as meanes and I had the opportunity to assess and analyse their individual voices.
-A great deal was learned, resulting in new research questions hopefully to be answered during 2026 through research in Newcastle cathedral where the Wetheringsett historic organ is currently housed.
+A great deal was learned about the consequences of singing in the range C4 to D5.
+The boys who were most able to do this were those whose voices had just begun to change.
+Unchanged voices suffered a weakness towards the bottom of the range which resulted in a danger of their lowqest notes being masked out by the organ or another part at similar pitch.
 Read Upward Transposition and Boys.
-See also Chapter 9 of Dead Composers and Living Boys.

 A high modal tenor and not a falsettist sings the contratenor verse